marksilas/Spotify_Playlist_EDA/README.md

 # Spotify_Playlist_EDA
-Spotify is a non-free Swedish audio streaming and media services provider founded on 23 April 2006 by Daniel Ek and Martin Lorentzon.
-It is one of the largest music streaming service providers, with over 422 million monthly active users, including 182 million paying subscribers, as of March 2022.
+Daniel Ek and Martin Lorentzon created Spotify, a non-free Swedish audio streaming and media services provider, on April 23, 2006.
+As of March 2022, it had over 422 million monthly active users, including 182 million paid members, making it one of the top music streaming service providers.

-This project shows us how to extract a playlist dataset from the spotify platform and perform exploratory data aanalysis on the features.
-Particularly, this projects extract the data of a playlsist 'Hot Naija Hits' and examines the characterisitics of the songs.
+This project demonstrates how to extract a Spotify playlist dataset and perform exploratory data analysis on the features.
+This project, in particular, extracts data from a playlist called "Hot Naija Hits" and investigates the features of the songs.